EvanGks/ai-math-chatbot/README.md

 - **File Upload:** Multi-part form data for sending up to 5 files to backend
 - **Speech-to-Text:** Audio recordings sent to backend for transcription
 - **Centralized API Logic:** All API calls managed in `frontend/lib/api-service.ts`

+## 🎤 Voice Input

+- **Speech-to-Text:** The chatbot supports voice input using Whisper (via Hugging Face Inference API).
+Users can record their math questions or problems directly in the chat interface using the microphone button.
+- **Real-Time Transcription:** Audio is streamed to the backend, transcribed to text, and inserted into the chat input for review and editing before sending.
+- **Supported Formats:** Accepts standard audio formats (e.g., WAV, MP3, M4A, WebM) as supported by browsers and Whisper API.
+- **Accessibility:** Voice input is fully accessible via keyboard navigation and screen readers.
+Visual feedback is provided during recording and transcription.
+- **Error Handling:** User-friendly error messages are shown for unsupported formats, transcription failures, or permission issues.
+- **Privacy:** Audio is processed in-memory and not stored on the server beyond the request lifecycle.
+- **Frontend Display:** A modal or inline UI provides recording controls and displays transcription progress.
+See the demo screenshot below:

 ## 📂 File Handling